gitlabhq/gitlabhq/doc/gitlab-basics/add-file.md

 You can create a file in your [shell](command-line-commands.md) or in GitLab.

-To create a file in GitLab, sign in to [GitLab.com](https://gitlab.com).
+To create a file in GitLab, sign in to GitLab.

 Select a project on the right side of your screen: